molotokk/calibration_pattern_tools/README.md

 Licence: MIT

 gen_pattern is a python script useful for generation of various calibration patterns.
-Symmetrical- / asymmetrical circles and checkerboard patterns are currently supported
+Square arranged and asymmetrical circle patterns as well as checkerboards are currently supported

 	- Checkerboard
-	-
+	- Square arranged circles
 	- Asymetrical circles